konrad-ohms/incubator-openwhisk-deploy-kube/docs/configurationChoices.md

       operations have higher latency and exercise newer code paths in the Invoker.
 However, this design fully leverages Kubernetes to manage the execution resources for user functions.
+  3. `ContainerdContainerFactory` can be used to leverage containerd in Kubernetes setups which replaced docker with containerd as container engine.

 You can control the selection of the ContainerFactory by adding either
 ```yaml
 invoker: